Rita Ora Sets Instagram On Fire With Busty & Leggy Display

 Rita’s older sister, Elena, was one of the first to leave a comment on all of the pics as she showed her sister a little love with some emoji.

-Ora was showered with single word compliments across all of her pictures, including words such as “beautiful,” “gorgeous,” “hot,” and “pretty.”
+Ora was showered with compliments across all of her pictures, including words such as “beautiful,” “gorgeous,” “hot,” and “pretty.”

 Some of her fans admitted to loving the actress and singer.
 Others took the same route as her older sister and left nothing more than an emoji or two in the comments.